-- (1) The geometric design of streets should be based on Queensland Streets, except as specifically varied hereafter. - (2) The geometric design of roads should be based on relevant TMR or AUSTROADS design manuals, except as specifically varied hereafter.
-Where there is confusion in design requirements, the Engineer shall be responsible for the decision as to which is to apply.
+- (1) The geometric design of streets should be based on Queensland Streets, except as specifically varied hereafter. - (2) The geometric design of roads should be based on relevant TMR or Austroads Design Manuals, except as specifically varied hereafter.
+Where there is confusion in design requirements, Council's Engineer shall be responsible for the decision as to which is to apply.